 ONAA has already started discussions with indigenous peoples about indigenous knowledge and participated in this year’s session of the United Nations’ Permanent Forum on Indigenous Issues (UN PFII) in April in New York.

 During the UN PFII, the U.S. government offered a statement about its efforts to protect traditional knowledge, which the ACHP helped to draft.
 The ACHP, the Environmental Protection Agency (EPA), the U.S. Forest Service and the U.S. Mission to the U.N. hosted a side event on traditional knowledge, in conjunction with the UN PFII session.
 The side event was intended to begin a discussion with indigenous representatives about how the U.S. government should work with traditional knowledge.
+Key Recommendations, Questions, and Comments raised by attendees at the US Government Permanent Forum on Indigenous Issues Side Event on Traditional Knowledge.

 The ACHP has also hosted several teleconference discussions with tribal representatives.
 And, the ACHP and EPA hosted two webinars about traditional knowledge for EPA staff.